duyluann/aws-terraform-ado/README.md

-# 🚧 Terraform Project Template
+# 🚧 Terraform on Azure Pipeline Project

 This repository provides a structured template for Terraform projects, enabling consistent and scalable infrastructure deployments.
 The template is equipped with best practices, CI/CD integration, and environment-specific configurations to streamline your infrastructure management.